The Best Setups For Gas Grills, Gas Grill Maintenance And Troubleshooting

 Every grill is different, so your exact setup will be different than mine, but if you follow the concepts, killer smoked meats are in the near future.
 This method can also be used for indirect cooking without smoke.
 If you have a grill with only one burner, or if you have more meat than will fit in the indirect zone, try this technique.

-The water absorbs heat, and helps minimize fluctuations in temp.
+The water absorbs heat and helps minimize fluctuations in temp.
 The moisture also mixes with the smoke and propane combustion gases and creates flavors you cannot get with smoke alone.
 But this is important to note: You are not steaming the meat!
-Steam can make the meat mushy and destroy the pork flavors.
-If you keep the oven temp at 225°F, the water should not boil because the surface area will allow evaporation that will cool the water keeping it below 212°F. Hard to believe, but true.
+Steam can make the meat mushy and destroy meat flavors.
+If you keep the oven temp at 225ยฐF, the water should not boil because the surface area will allow evaporation that will cool the water keeping it below 212ยฐF.
+Hard to believe, but true.
 If the water is boiling, you are running hot.
 Turn it down.

 Method 1: Water pans under the grates

 Get a disposable aluminum roasting pan or two that are, ideally, just about the same size as the interior walls of your gas grill.
-They should have 2-3" high sides.
-The pans will get smoke stains on them, so do not use your wife's best roasting pans!
-If you can, remove your grill's grates and put the pan on top of the flavor bars, lava rock, or ceramic.
+They should have 2-3″ high sides.
+The pans will get smoke stains on them, so do not use your best roasting pans!
+If you can, remove your grill’s grates and put the pan on top of the burner covers.
 Do not put the pan right on top of the burner tubes.
-Put them on the deflector or flavorizer bars that come on most gas grills nowadays.
-Fill the pans to within 1/2" of their rims with hot water.
-Don't waste your money using apple juice or something else I don't think it makes a difference.
+Fill the pans to within 1/2″ of their rims with hot water.
+Don’t waste your money using apple juice or something else.
+It doesn’t flavor the food.

 The grates are placed over the pans and a thermometer is placed on top of the grates over the water near the meat.
 I use my grill's center burner only and start on medium heat.
 You might chose to fire up only a back burner or the left burner.
 The number of burners may depend on the temperature of the day.

 Let the oven come up to temp and stabilize.
 This could take 30 minutes or more with all that water to heat.
-The target is 225°F. Adjust the flame up or down, and if you need more heat, fire up a second burner.
-When you've got everything adjusted, remember the settings or write them on a cooking log, put the wood on top of the hottest burner, and put the meat on top of the water pan.
+The target is 225ยฐF.
+Adjust the flame up or down, and if you need more heat, fire up a second burner.
+When you’ve got everything adjusted, remember the settings or write them on a cooking log.

 Method 2: Water pans on top of the grates

 If you cannot put pans under your grates, you can put them on top and use wire baking racks or the grates from your indoor oven on top of the pans.
 Another option is to use a broiler pan.
 It is shallow so you will need to watch the water level during your cook.
-Fire up the grill, bring it up to 225°F or as close as you can get, put the wood on top of the hottest burner, and add the meat above the water pan.
+Fire up the grill, bring it up to 225ยฐF or as close as you can get.

 For smoke flavor, use hardwood chunks, chips, or pellets.
-You do not need to soak the chips!
-For an explanation of wood and smoke, read my article on the Zen of Wood.
+You do not need to soak the wood!
+For an explanation of wood and smoke, read my article on the Science of Wood.

 On gas grills with inverted V shaped "flavorizer bars" like Webers, you can often just put a bug chunk of wood in the gap between hot flavorizer bars.
 It should smolder there just fine.
 If it bursts into flames, you need to starve it of oxygen, so you can wrap it loosely in foil and poke a few holes in the foil or use chips and pellets in a pouch.